Beyond Diagonal RIS: Passive Maximum Ratio Transmission and Interference Nulling Enabler: System and Channel Models

 While $\boldsymbol{\Theta}$ and $\mathbf{P}$ are given, the received \gls{sinr} at $U_k$ is

 Consequently, sum rate maximization problem is formulated as

-The objective function in ($P1$) shows a strong coupling between the precoding matrix and the scattering matrix, which makes it difficult to jointly optimize two matrices.
-Therefore, it is suggested to have a two-stage design.
+where $c\in\{\mathrm{SC},\,\mathrm{FC},\,\mathrm{GC}\}$.
+The objective function shown in \eqref{eq-main-opt} is non-convex and shows a strong coupling between the precoding matrix and the scattering matrix, which makes it difficult to jointly optimize the two matrices.
+The constraint shown in \eqref{eq-fro-const} is non-convex.
+The constraint shown in \eqref{eq-recip-const} stems from the \gls{bdris} circuit topology, which is non-convex in general.
+The constraint shown in \eqref{eq-loss-const} is non-convex \cite{Hongyu2023-JSAC}, and it stems from the lossless nature of the \gls{bdris}.
+It is widely known as the Stiefel manifold condition \cite{Rev3_1}.
+Therefore, it is suggested to have a two-stage design to decouple the two optimization variables.
 Unlike \cite{Fang2024-CommLett}, our proposed design directly enhances the \gls{sinr} by applying passive \gls{mrt}/interference nulling at the \gls{bdris}.
 Such approach is motivated by the fact that utilizing \gls{zf} solely at the \gls{bs} usually incurs power penalty because most of the power is wasted for channel inversion, resulting in having very small power gains \cite{Zhang2009-TSP}.
 Hence, due to the \gls{bdris} passive nature, enhancing the \gls{sinr} by the \gls{bdris} is more effective than relying solely on the \gls{bs} for precoding.